After a few initial washi tape projects, my next attempt is to make a little gift box.

 Please let me emphasize that this is not a fancy gift box, or any fancy cardstock or wrapping paper.
 I just used thicker scrap paper to construct the yellow gift box shown in the picture above.

 You see… when you are into crafts, you tend to collect bits and pieces here and there.
 For instance, if I use a quarter of a 12” x 12” cardstock, I will save the rest for other purposes.

 Same thing for an even smaller piece of paper because I’d always have this mindset… keep the paper because I can use it to stamp or punch some little flowers.

 Therefore, instead of buying new cardstock or papers, I’ve been collecting quite a number of scrap paper…

 My purpose here is to let you know that you can also make some unique gift boxes within your budget.

 ~ from Positive Ideas

-I’d like to apologize that I don’t have step-by-step tutorial pictures to show you how to make this gift box.
-Hopefully I’ll do that in other blog posts.
+I want to apologize that I don’t have step-by-step tutorial pictures to show you how to make this gift box.
+Hopefully, I’ll do that in other blog posts.